 Application of Molluscan and Crustacean Byproducts in Aquafeeds

 The byproducts of molluscs and crustaceans in aquafeeds has been earmarked as an innovative and economical substitute to fishmeal.
 These byproducts contain high-quality proteins, essential fatty acids, and other bioactive compounds which help in improving growth, feed efficiency and health of fishes.
 Studies have shown that the utilization of shellfish and crustacean meals improves feed conversion efficiency of a number of aquaculture species and aids in the sustainable practices of aquaculture (El-Sayed, 2023).
-In tilapia (Oreochromis niloticus), growth performance and feed conversion ratios (FCRs) were enhanced with the substitution of fishmeal with mussels, oysters, and clams due to their high digestibility and reasonable level of amino acids.
+In tilapia (Oreochromis niloticus), growth performance and feed conversion ratio (FCR) were enhanced with the substitution of fishmeal with mussels, oysters, and clams due to their high digestibility and reasonable level of amino acids(ref).

 Shrimp and crab meal are crustacean byproducts, which have been known to be incorporated into the feeds of carnivorous fishes like salmon, trout and seabass (Dicentrarchuslabrax).
 They are known to improve the attractiveness of the feed because of their natural constituents such as free amino acids and nucleotides (Eggink et al., 2025).
 In addition, the fish feed is enriched with astaxanthin, a carotenoid pigment which improves the flesh and skin colour, and subsequently increases the market value of koi (Cyprinus rubrofuscus) (Panjaitan, 2023).
 In addition to enhancing colour characteristics, the bioactive components of byproducts from molluscs and crustaceans, have been reported to enhance immune responses, gut health, and decrease the rate of bacterial infections in cultured fish (El‐Sayed et al., 2023).
 The use of these ingredients helps to make fish production healthier and more sustainable by lowering disease incidence and reducing the use of antibiotics.

 The use of byproducts of molluscan and crustacean processing also posses an equally important role in promoting environmental sustainability.
 Using seafood waste as an alternative protein source helps to reduce fishing pressure on wild captured fishmeal, strengthens the circular economy, and decreases organic waste disposal (Tacon & Metian, 2015).
-Some fish species have been reported to perform well, and in many cases, better when a part of fishmeal is substituted with shell and crustacean meals (Malaweera& Wijesundara, 2013).Byproducts of molluscan and crustacean, thus, show promise as good substitute fish feeds.
+Some fish species have been reported to perform well, and in many cases, better when a part of fishmeal is substituted with shell and crustacean meals (Malaweera& Wijesundara, 2013).By-products of molluscan and crustacean, thus, show promise as good substitute fish feeds.
 On the down side, there is still lack of adequate processing and quality control that can eliminate the uncertainty of nutrients, excessive chitin, and heavy metals harmful contamination.
 Further research and development could make their incorporation into aquafeeds more cost effective, ecologically beneficial, and sustainable for the aquaculture industry.

 Molluscan and Crustacean Byproducts Importance